B3ND1X/air-script/README.md

 **Note**:
 - **No Jailbreak** is required to SSH into your Raspberry Pi from an iOS device!
 Just download the "Terminus" app from the App Store.
 - **No Root** is required to SSH into your Raspberry Pi from an Android device.
 Simply download a terminal app from the Google Play Store.
-- For Raspberry Pi users, we recommend only installing the tools you need to save space.
+- For Raspberry Pi users, it's recommend only installing the tools you need to save space.

 ---